JKirchartz/jkirchartz.github.com/_posts/2012-06-06-rocking-stackoverflow-sites-to.md

 update2: added cdn, if anybody wants to add to the list drop me a line, if there's enough interest I'll make a repo to keep it updated in the future ;)

+update3: My blog now runs on Jekyll on Github, to add to the list fork & make a pull request!